Oakland has various flea markets based on the day of the week, but there are a few major ones worth checking out.

 $2 Fee | Sunday Only 7:00am – 4pm

 The Laney Flea Market is located in the parking lot of Laney College and only open on Sundays.
 There is a $1 fee for half of the flea market and the other half is free.
 You’re actually more likely to find your stolen bike here on a Sunday so check here first.
 This is stolen item heaven actually because the mangers do nothing at all to combat it.
 You can find many stories of stolen items recovered here.

 As for what to buy here?
 Pretty much the same junk, knock offs, bootlegs, generic brands and stolen goods as the Coliseum Swap Meet.
 This is not a place to find the goods for resale or collection.
-I myself lived on 6th ave and would come here frequently in my eBay days and pretty much never ever found anything worth while.
+I myself lived on 6th Ave a few blocks away and would come here frequently in my eBay days and pretty much never ever found anything worthwhile.
 The sellers here over price the junk, so if it is worth buying, it’s not going to make you a profit.